 Comprehensive studies are undertaken during the design of offshore energy installations to understand historic and future weather patterns.
 Offshore wind farms are designed, constructed, and operated in consideration of extreme weather events and operational ranges of the devices.

 Simply Blue Group is a leading blue economy developer pioneering blue economy projects – floating offshore wind, wave energy and low-impact aquaculture – all in harmony with the oceans.

-As a global Irish Company, headquartered in Cork, Simply Blue Group (SBG) also have offices in Dublin, Edinburgh, Pembroke, Newquay, Oregon, and Hamburg, with a rapidly scaling team of 60 across the globe.
+As a global Irish Company, headquartered in Cork, Simply Blue Group (SBG) also have offices in Dublin, Edinburgh, Pembroke, Newquay, Oregon, and Hamburg, with a rapidly scaling team of over 100 across the globe.

 The Simply Blue Group was established in 2011 and has assembled an experienced board and executive team for the purposes of developing both offshore wind and wave energy farms.
 The Simply Blue Group are currently developing floating offshore wind development projects in Wales and hit a significant milestone in March 2020 by securing a major JV partner, TOTAL, to develop floating wind sites in the Welsh waters of the Celtic Sea.
 An application to the Crown Estate was successful in securing seabed rights for the first demonstration site, the 96MW Erebus Project southwest of Pembroke Dock.
 Erebus will potentially be the largest floating wind farm in the globe in the latter stage of this decade.
 Find out more here.